What Triumph Over Kid Cancer is About

 In 1987, she married John Hennessey and in 1992 and 1993 they were blessed with their two sons, Taylor and Zachary.
 Also during this time, she served on the board of The World Trade Club of Greater New Orleans.
 During Mrs. Hennessey's 7 year tenor with The World Trade Club, she was granted the Outstanding Member Award in 1993, was elected President in 1997, and granted the Certificate of Merit Award by the City of New Orleans in 1998.
 She was very involved in their school and church community.
 Her involvement included serving on the St. Angela Parish Fair committee from 1998 – 2003, co-chairing the event for two years, co- chairing the St. Angela Parish $10,000.00 Raffle for two years, and served on the Pastoral Council for 1 year.
 Along with her community service she tried to attend every track meet, soccer, baseball, basketball, volleyball, and lacrosse game her son's participated in.

 Today, Mrs. Hennessey, along with her husband John, enjoys the day to day challenges and successes of the family business.

 Charles A. Hicks

 Charlie "Cha-Cha" Hicks proudly joined the TOKC Board of Directors in 2012 at the request of the foundation's founder, James Ragan.
-Sharing golf as a passion, Cha-Cha and James have developed a friendship that crosses generational lines with both gaining perspective from each other during their rides together on the golf course.
-Cha-Cha serves as Dealer Principal for his family's automotive operations in Corpus Christi, representing Nissan, Mercedes-Benz, and Infiniti franchises.
+Sharing golf as a passion, Cha-Cha and James developed a friendship that crossed generational lines with both gaining perspective from each other during their rides together on the golf course.
+Cha-Cha serves as Dealer Principal for his family's automotive operations in Corpus Christi, representing Nissan, Mercedes-Benz, Infiniti and Subaru franchises.
 The Hicks family is committed to the Coastal Bend community and dedicates their time and resources to enriching the lives of its citizens through education and economic growth.
 Cha-Cha has served in leadership positions of several area organizations including the USS Lexington Museum on the Bay and the Corpus Christi Regional Economic Development Corporation.
 Nissan and Mercedes-Benz dealers in the United States have elected Cha-Cha to serve as their representative on their respective National Dealer Advisory Boards to foster the partnership between the manufacturers and their dealer network.